hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### Replacing the NCTS XML API
 Volumes of Common Transit movements are expected to increase significantly now that the UK is no longer part of the European Union.
 The current NCTS XML API channel needs to change to cope with this forecasted increase.

-In order to make sure we provide a reliable and fast service we are introducing the new CTC Traders API to replace the current NCTS XML API.
+In order to make sure we provide a reliable and fast service we have introduced the CTC Traders API to replace the current NCTS XML API.

 **If you have never used the NCTS XML API channel, you'll only need to refer to the new CTC Traders API descriptions.**